wen-jams/bsavi/docs/source/quickstart.rst

     polynomials = bsv.Observable(
         name='polynomials',
-        parameters=[poly_df],
+        data=[poly_df],
         plot_type='Curve')

 This contains the basic information required by BSAVI to visualize the function:

 - Name: what to title the plot
-- Parameters: the dataset containing the function values we just calculated
+- data: the dataset containing the function values we just calculated
 - Plot Type: what kind of plot to make (i.e. curve, scatter, etc.)

 Then, call the Viz function: